yanzhang111/class-activities-p1ziYu/README.md

 Hello World!

 ### W2
-1. It is a fractional number which can be higher precision and dynamic range
+1. We are under the RGB 0-1.0.
+It is a fractional number between 0 and 1.
 2. Because is a whole number
 3.
 ## Open-Source Assets